Author Archives: Jack Rawlins

 The lush back side of Palomares

 Park near the intersection of Palo Verde Rd. and Palomares in Castro Valley.
 There is abundant shoulder parking on Palo Verde just west of the school (which is just west of the intersection).
+If you’re BARTing, Palomares is a straight 4-mi. shot down Castro Valley Blvd., which is big and busy but with ample shoulder.

 The ride is roughly symmetrical—5 miles and 1000 ft up to the summit, then 5 miles and 1000 ft down to the turn-around—but the character of the two sides is very different.
 The north side is 4 miles of fairly straight, very mellow climbing followed by a truly tough mile, topping out at 13%; the south side is much curvier, thus more dramatic, and steadier of pitch, probably never exceeding 7%.
 You can start at either end, but it’s a better ride the way I’ve mapped it, because from the north you begin with 20 minutes of easy pedaling as a warm-up.
 Starting from the southern end has you doing real climbing from the gun.